Ayaan-Abrol/MPU-6050-Noise-Reduction/README.md

 Real-time IMU data logger using Raspberry Pi Pico and MPU6050.
 Streams accelerometer and gyroscope data via serial to Python, logging it in CSV format.
-Includes noise reduction using Moving Average, Kalman, and Complementary filters for cleaner motion tracking.
+Includes noise reduction using , Kalman, and EKF+Madgwick filters for cleaner motion tracking.